tmalmstroem/AdGuardHome/AGHTechDoc.md

 ## ipset

+AGH can add IP addresses of the specified in configuration domain names to an ipset list.

 Prepare: user creates an ipset list and configures AGH for using it.

 	1. User --( ipset create my_ipset hash:ip ) -> OS